Crazy in Love: Cover versions

-German group The Baseballs covered the song in rockabilly style for their debut album Strike!
-Back in August 2010.
+German group The Baseballs covered the song in rockabilly style for their debut album, Strike!
+Back, in August 2010.
 "Crazy in Love" was performed live on Australian Idol during the first season by winner Guy Sebastian on the Final 2 showdown in 2003.
 A jazz version was performed during the fourth season by runner-up Jessica Mauboy on the Final 6 Big Band show in 2006.
-In June 2008, Mauboy performed "Crazy in Love" on Indonesian Idol with some eliminated contestants.
+In June 2008, Mauboy performed "Crazy in Love" on Indonesian Idol with some eliminated season 5 contestants.
 Singapore Idol contestant Maia Lee performed "Crazy in Love" on the show.
-In March 2012, Swing Republic released their electro swing cover version which also ended up featuring on their album released the same year entitled Midnight Calling.
-In June 2012, Robin Thicke and Olivia Chisholm covered the song during the show Duets.
+In March 2012, Swing Republic released their electro swing cover version, which also ended up on their album released the same year entitled Midnight Calling.
+In June 2012, Robin Thicke and Olivia Chisholm covered the song on the show Duets.
 Kate Kroll of Rolling Stone gave a negative review for Chisholm's performance, saying that "Her voice sounded thin, and she just can't seem to shake that Stepford Wife stare."
 Emeli Sandé and The Bryan Ferry Orchestra recorded a cover of the song which was included on The Great Gatsby soundtrack (2013).
-Upon hearing a preview of the song, Randall Roberts of the Los Angeles Times commented that the cover was the best song on the album sang with a "surprising, simmering urgency".
+Upon hearing a preview of the song, Randall Roberts of the Los Angeles Times commented that the cover was the best song on the album, sung with a "surprising, simmering urgency".
 Kyle Anderson of Entertainment Weekly also wrote that the swing cover of "Crazy in Love" was one of the highlights on the album.
 On October 21, 2013, Third Degree covered "Crazy in Love" on the fifth season of The X Factor Australia, and on May 4, 2014, C Major covered the song on the third series of The Voice Australia.
-In 2015, Monica Michael covered the song on The X Factor UK.
-Filipina actress Denise Laurel covered the song while impersonating Beyoncé, based on her performance at the Super Bowl XLVII halftime show on Your Face Sounds Familiar, in which Laurel won the season.
+In 2015, Monica Michael covered the song on series 12 of The X Factor UK.
+Filipina actress Denise Laurel covered the song while impersonating Beyoncé, based on her performance at the Super Bowl XLVII halftime show on Your Face Sounds Familiar, in which Laurel won the second season.